 Yarnover is hosted by the Minnesota Knitters’ Guild.
 It is planned and run by a small group of dedicated volunteers.
 You can join the Yarnover Committee or volunteer to help during Yarnover weekend.
 To get involved, contact our Yarnover Chair at yarnover@knitters.org.

 While we hope you will consider joining the Minnesota Knitters’ Guild, you do not need to be a member to attend Yarnover.
-Guild Members do receive early access to class, event, and/or activity registration.
+Guild Members do receive early access to class, event, and/or activity registration, as well as, discounted pricing.
 A list of all membership benefits is available here.
 You can join the Guild anytime before registering.

 Payment is accepted online through knitters.org only via Paypal or credit card.